Em2theDee/ASHERTINO/README.md

 3D model and prototype tested

 Licence
-This project is licensed under the CERN Open Hardware Licence v2.
-You are free to use, modify, and redistribute the design files, but any modifications or derived versions must also be shared under the same licence.
+This project is licensed under the CERN Open Hardware Licence v2-S. You are free to use, modify, and redistribute the design files, but any modifications or derived versions must also be shared under the same licence.
-See the LICENSE file for full terms.

 Credits
 Design, research, and prototyping by Darius